SHOWS AND TICKETS

 AND reset dates

-Houston's seasonal favorite described by the Houston Press as having "Spectacular London sets... the inimitable Dickens' tale – spiced with the usual fog and an unusual twist on the ghosts past, present and future."
-A Christmas Carol - A Ghost Story of Christmas returns this year with a re-telling of Charles Dickens' classic story, which follows Ebenezer Scrooge's journey with the three ghostly spirits who visit him on Christmas Eve.
+A Christmas Carol — A Ghost Story of Christmas returns this year with a retelling of Charles Dickens' classic story that follows Ebenezer Scrooge's journey with the three ghostly spirits who visit him on Christmas Eve.
 A Christmas Carol instills a powerful message about redemption and the spirit of the holiday season.

 Freaky Friday, a new musical based on the celebrated novel by Mary Rodgers and hit Walt Disney films, is a hilarious, contemporary update of an American classic that follows an overworked mother and teenage daughter on a wild journey after magically swapping bodies.
 The musical, with book by Bridget Carpenter (Friday Night Lights, Parenthood) and score by the Tony Award and Pulitzer Prize-winning team of Tom Kitt and Brian Yorkey (Next to Normal, If/Then), is a sure-fire hit for the whole family.

 Every once in a while a Broadway musical comes along that surprises, moves, and excites audiences in ways only a truly landmark musical can.
 Enter Fun Home.
 The show received raves from critics and audiences alike, won five 2015 Tony Awards — including Best Musical — and made history along the way.
 Based on Alison Bechdel's best-selling graphic memoir, Fun Home introduces audiences to Alison at three different ages as she explores and unravels the many mysteries of her childhood.
 This exploration makes for a refreshingly honest musical about seeing your parents through grown-up eyes.